nfdi4health/csh-deployment/k8s/cluster_config/keycloack_operator/INSTALL.md

 ### 4. Create Keycloak Backup

-Only postgres data need to be kept, other information encoded in yaml files stored in repoistory.
+Only postgres data need to be kept, other information is encoded in yaml files stored in the repository.
 See postgres_operator/DOCUMENTATION.md for more details.

 ### 5. Restore Keycloak Backup